bluehacks2019/thetechcrusaders/README.md

 	Run the App, at first you will see the splash screen page of the application.
 Wait until the Main Module appears.
 3. Rescuer/Rescue Log In
 	Enter the email and the password to log in on your account.
-If you donít have your account yet, you can click the ìNot registered yet?
-Click hereî button under the LOG IN button.
+If you don‚Äôt have your account yet, you can click the ‚ÄúNot registered yet?
+Click here‚Äù button under the LOG IN button.

 4. Rescuer/Rescue Registration
 	To have an account, please provide a reliable details/information on the textboxes below.
 You can get a verification code via gmail account.
-When the account is verified, click the ëRegisterí button and logged in.
+When the account is verified, click the ‚ÄòRegister‚Äô button and logged in.

 5. Rescue Map
 	You can choose on what department you are trying to get a response.
-Once you tap the ëCall Emergencyí, it will send a request and notification to the nearest rescuer around the user.
+Once you tap the ‚ÄòCall Emergency‚Äô, it will send a request and notification to the nearest rescuer around the user.
 It will show the current location of both ends.

 	5.1 Log out
 		You will sign out on your account and will not receive any notifications.